(me SAL a meen)

 Rectal enema: Shake bottle well.
 Instruct patient to lie on left side with left leg extended and right leg flexed forward for balance, or in “knee-chest” position.
 Insert lubricated applicator tip into the rectum and point slightly toward the navel.
 Grasp bottle firmly and tilt so nozzle is aimed toward the back; squeeze slowly to instill medication.
 After administration, withdraw and discard bottle.
 Retain enemas for 8 hours or as long as practical.

 Suppository: Remove foil wrapper; avoid excessive handling.
 Insert into rectum.
 Retain suppository for 1 to 3 hours or longer.
+Do not cut or break suppository.

 Some products may contain phenylalanine.